 P138L9

-A sensing initiator shall transmit a Sensing Measurement Request frame to a sensing responder with which it intends to establish a sensing measurement session.
-A sensing initiator shall not attempt to establish more sensing measurement sessions than the value of the Max Number of Supported Sessions as Responder field in the last Sensing Capabilities element received from the sensing responder.
+To establish a sensing measurement session, the SME of a sensing initiator shall issue an MLME-SENSMSMTSESSION.request primitive that results in the transmission of a Sensing Measurement Request frame to a sensing responder with which it intends to establish a sensing measurement session.
+A sensing initiator shall not attempt to establish more sensing measurement sessions than the value of the Max Number of Supported Sessions as Responder field in the last Sensing Capabilities element received from the sensing responder. (#3026)

 …